 Changing Jobs and the Effects it Has on Buying a Home

 For most people, changing employers will not impact the ability to qualify for a mortgage loan, especially if you are going to be earning more money.
 For some homebuyers, however, the effects of changing jobs can spell disaster when it comes to your loan application.
-Make sure you discuss in great detail with your lender and know ahead of time what implications any change in your employment that might occur during your home buying experience and what its impact could be.
+Make sure you discuss in great detail with your lender and know ahead of time what implications any change in your employment might occur during your home-buying experience and what its impact could be.
 Always be armed with the best knowledge and you will stay on the right track.

-A Word About Traditional, Salaried Employees:
+A Word About Traditional, Salaried Employees

-If you are a salaried employee who doesn’t earn additional income from commissions, bonuses, or from working any over-time hours, switching employers should not create a problem.
+If you are a salaried employee who doesn’t earn additional income from commissions, bonuses, or from working any overtime hours, switching employers should not create a problem.
 Just make certain to remain in the same line of work.
 Hopefully, you will be earning a higher salary, which will help you better qualify for your mortgage anyhow!

-A Word About Standard, Hourly Employees:
+A Word About Standard, Hourly Employees

-If your income is based on hourly wages and you work a straight 40 hour shift each week, without over-time, changing jobs (for the same wage or higher) should not present any trouble for you.
+If your income is based on hourly wages and you work a straight 40-hour shift each week, without overtime, changing jobs (for the same wage or higher) should not present any trouble for you.
 Length of employment does come into play for some lenders.
 They love to see stability and not job hopping.
 Stay tight with your lender and disclose everything to them, let them help guide you in the right direction and hide nothing from them.
 It will only cause you problems down the road if you do.

 A Word About Non-Traditional, Commissioned Employees: